Microsoft-USEduAzure/workshops/serverless/create-a-logic-app.md

 First, create a connection to your Twitter account.
 The logic app polls for tweets, which trigger the app to run.

 1. In the designer, click the **Twitter** service, and click the **When a new tweet is posted** trigger.
 Sign in to your Twitter account and authorize Logic Apps to use your account.
+> On first connection, you may receive an error message stating that **Twitter.com is blocked** If this occurs, delete the **When a new tweet is posted** trigger and re-add it to the Logic Apps design.

 2. Use the Twitter trigger settings as specified in the table.